slatedocs/slate/source/index.html.md

 ```

 Likewise, when the asset issuer requires authorization by them before people can hold their asset.
 It needs to happen in an operation.
-The code in right shows an operation where the issuing account is authorizing a `trustor` to hold its asset with code `USD`.
+The code shows an operation where the issuing account is authorizing a `trustor` to hold its asset with code `USD`.

 ```javascript
 const trustor = 'some-stellar-address'